 Before introducing you to the best models of climbing shoes, we will take a look at the different features that will determine your choice.
 We will start by showing you the different types of shoes, and then explain each feature.
 Pay close attention, you won’t want to miss this information.

 Choosing a pair of rock climbing shoes may not be as simple as buying a pair of sneakers where picking the right size will almost always do the job.
 For rock climbing, your choice of shoes will depend on the type of climbing activity you’ll be engaging in.
 And there’s a range of neutral, moderate or aggressive shoes types to choose from.

-Moderate rock climbing shoes have that distinctive slightly downward-turning shape known as a camber.
-Their distinctive shapes help you to overcome the challenge of technically-tricky and difficult routes.
+Moderate rock climbing shoes have that distinctive, slightly downward-turning shape known as a camber.
+Their distinctive shape, helps you to overcome the challenge of technically tricky and difficult routes.
 Their thinner soles allow them be more responsive than neutral soles and have stickier rubber for better grip.

 However, aggressive climbing shoes tend to be less comfortable to wear than neutral and moderate shoes.
 Their unique downturn shape means that your toes are bunched up in front.
 Moreover, aggressive shoes don’t fit into little cracks as well as neutral or moderate shoes due to their unique shapes.
 Their thinner soles also mean they need replacement more frequently.

 Wearing the right fit will enable you to climb faster, higher and longer.
 Though a snug fit is generally recommended for rock climbing shoes, don’t go overboard and try to squeeze your feet into sizes that are simply too small.
 If your feet hurt from wearing unsuitable rock climbing shoes, they affect your performance and are also one of the most painful experiences.